Teaching Yoga: The Art of Body Reading

 How to Learn Body Reading in Yoga

-Asymmetries reflect the differences between the right and left, front and back, and top and bottom.
+Reflect the differences between the right and left, front and back, and top and bottom.
 For example, if one of the student’s shoulders is higher than the other, we would record it as an asymmetry between the right and left shoulders.
 It can be an asymmetry in weight distribution (if the student’s body tends to lean forward in standing), or an asymmetry in muscular agonist/antagonist relationship (if the student’s quadriceps appear very tight, while the hamstrings are weak), and so on.
 Noting those asymmetries and bringing our students’ attention to them can give us valuable information on how they use their bodies and where they hold tension.

-Restrictions reflect the areas that have a limited range of motion seem to be guarded or appear stiff and contracted.
+Reflect the areas that have a limited range of motion and seem to be guarded or appear stiff and contracted.
 For example, if the student cannot raise her arms comfortably over her head, it will indicate a restriction in her shoulders.
-Or if she can turn comfortably to her right but not to her left, this will indicate both a restriction and an asymmetry.
+If she can turn comfortably to her right but not to her left, this will indicate both a restriction and an asymmetry.
 Restrictions can show up in how students hold their bodies, how they move, how they breathe, and even in how they think if they appear to be stuck in a particular way of interpreting their symptoms.
 Noticing those restrictions helps us identify where they appear to be stuck, which serves as a jump-off point for our investigation of where those restrictions are coming from.

-Discrepancies reflect the difference between how the student experiences their body and what the teacher observes in real time.
+Reflect the difference between how the student experiences their body and what the teacher observes in real time.
 Discrepancies include being unable to tell where the body part is in space, which knee is pointing where feeling like one side is heavier or denser than the other, and having gaps in sensations in specific body parts.
 Those types of discrepancies usually point out to the parts of the body where the student has either increased sensitivity or interrupted connection between the body part and the brain because of previous experiences.
 It is only possible to identify those discrepancies when the teacher encourages students to continuously pay attention to specific body parts and maintains an open dialog about their feelings and where.
 Identifying those discrepancies builds students’ interoception (awareness of inner sensations) and gives us insight into the parts that need our attention and care.

 Practice Patience in Your Body Reading